Please choose a section by clicking

-In continental France, the habit of smoking opium followed the crowd of civil servants and military personnels returning to their motherland after their years of duty in Indochina.
+In continental France, the habit of smoking opium followed the crowd of civil servants and military personnels returning to their motherland after some years of duty in Indochina.
 At first, it started in ports like Marseilles, Brest and, most of all, in Toulon where the police counted more than 200 opium dens in 1908, the year of the prohibition (actually they still counted for 163 in 1913!)…